Water Quality FAQs

 The best solution to keep these surfaces free from the bacterial film is continual cleaning.
 A cleanser containing chlorine is best, but use care with abrasives to avoid scratching fixtures, which will make them even more susceptible to bacteria.
 Keep bathtubs and sinks wiped down and dry.
 Add 3-5 tablespoons of chlorine bleach to toilet tanks as needed.

-For questions regarding fluoridation, please send email to: [email protected].
-Other informative fluoridation websites are:
+For questions regarding fluoridation, please email Helix Water District Fluoride.

 The Lead and Copper Rule is a U.S. Environmental Protection Agency mandated rule that became effective on December 7, 1992.
 This rule requires treatment when lead and/or copper in drinking water exceeds certain levels.
 Lead enters drinking water mainly from the corrosion of lead-containing household plumbing.
 Since lead and copper contamination generally occur after water has left the public distribution system, the best way to check if consumer water is contaminated is to test water from a household faucet.
 Monitoring is required every three years.
 Lead and copper have not been a problem in the Helix distribution system, based on past triennial monitoring results.

-Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available at http://www.epa.gov/your-drinking-water/basic-information-about-lead-drinking-wateror by calling the EPA’s Safe Drinking Water Hotline at 1-800-426-4791.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure are available by calling the EPA's Safe Drinking Water Hotline at 800-426-4791.

 Read the owner's manual for your dishwasher as manufacturers often provide recommended settings for hard water.
 Other tips to reduce spotting include using hotter water, varying the brand and type of rinse agent and detergent, and adding white vinegar to the rinse cycle.

 Use vinegar to dissolve hard water buildup on showerheads.
-Point the showerhead down, cover it with a plastic bag filled with 1-2 cups of vinegar, and tie the bag to the stem behind the showerhead.
+Point the showerhead down, cover it with a plastic bag filled with 1 to 2 cups of vinegar, and tie the bag to the stem behind the showerhead.

 The hot water heater is often the cause of several common water quality complaints.
 Just as water districts routinely flush their water distribution mains to refresh the delivery system, it is a good idea to flush your home's hot water heater once a year.
 Unmaintained hot water heaters can produce water that is brown, black, has unidentifiable particles, and/or has a musty or rotten egg odor.
 Routine flushing will prevent sediment from building up, prolong the life and efficiency of your hot water heater, and prevent water quality problems in your home's hot water system.